isabellekosteniuk/isabellekosteniuk/_posts/2018-01-11-satellite.markdown

 <p>I developed software wireframes that could be applied to each subsystem task including GPS, communications, power, and thermal.
 I also expanded upon existing flight software and made recommendations for optimizing the GPS flight code by improving the data parsing algorithm and investigating matrix operation execution times.</p>

 <p>Working on the CuSAT-1 team involved integration with other subsystem teams, project meetings, regular presentations, and technical report writing.
-The midterm CuSAT-1 CDH report can be downloaded here.</p>
+The midterm CuSAT-1 CDH report can be downloaded <a href="/assets/pdfs/cusat_midtermreport.pdf">here.</a></p>
 </div>